kerimdzhanov/dotenv-flow-webpack/README.md

 A secure webpack plugin that gives the ability to access environment variables via `process.env.*` defined in your `.env[.development|test|production]` files within your web applications built with webpack.

+Storing configuration in _environment variables_ separate from code and grouping them by environments like _development_, _test_ and _production_ is based on [The Twelve-Factor App](https://12factor.net/config) methodology.

 > backed by [dotenv-flow](https://github.com/kerimdzhanov/dotenv-flow), inspired by [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack)

 [![npm version](https://badge.fury.io/js/dotenv-flow-webpack.svg)](https://badge.fury.io/js/dotenv-flow-webpack)